Thanks for stopping by my blog. I hope you find it insightful and enjoyable.

 We are also blessed to have another special family in our lives–Andrew and Angela Buschman and their children, James, Gracie, and John.

-Through providing local and online Bible/book studies, Living Loved in Christ couples’ seminars, and Enjoying God seminars, this ministry helps Christians understand their pure, righteous, and holy identity in Christ and experience His no-strings-attached love.
+Through providing local and online Bible/book studies, this ministry helps Christians understand their pure, righteous, and holy identity in Christ and experience His no-strings-attached love.
 And, as an automatic result, Christ’s love is expressed through their lives, drawing others into His love.

 Having taught high school math for thirteen years, I never dreamed I would be a writer.
 I didn’t even like to read—which is hard to believe considering the number of books that now line the shelves in my library.

-And now, after years of devouring grace-filled books and being taught by the tender Teacher who lives in me, I am happy to announce that my intimate, interactive devotional study of the first two chapters of the Song of Solomon, His Banner Over Me Is Pursuing Love has been released.
+And now, after years of devouring grace-filled books and being taught by the tender Teacher who lives in me, I am so happy and excited to announce that my intimate, interactive devotional study of the first two chapters of the Song of Solomon, His Banner Over Me Is Pursuing Love has been released.

 Through my blog I will share snapshots and short film reels of my journey with you—truths I’ve learned and many untruths that I’ve had to unlearn—in order to begin enjoying the finished work of Christ.